intelligent-bee/Sino_BFmap/readme.md

     <tr>
       <td rowspan="3">Facility accessibility</td>
       <td>Accessibility of healthcare resources</td>
-      <td rowspan="3"> The indicators in this dimension include accessibility to healthcare, education, and public service facilities — are measured by calculating the average minimum travel time from residential buildings to each facility type.
+      <td rowspan="3"> Accessibility to healthcare, education, and public service facilities, which are measured by calculating the average minimum travel time from residential buildings to each facility type.
 The corresponding processing scripts are available in the <code>./access_process</code> directory.</td>
     </tr>
     <tr>
       <td>Accessibility of education resources</td>